Arafat-alim/hermes-courier/README.md

 By using **Hermes-Courier**, you can seamlessly send structured, dynamic notifications to your Discord channels, enhancing visibility into your system events.

 ---

-This is your **OpenAPI 3.0** style documentation for the `/send` API.
-It's clear, robust, and designed to scale as you add more features and integrations to the Hermes-Courier service.